-Three researchers at the Washington State University College of Nursing studied those transitions and are publishing their findings this month in the journal Nursing Research, under the title “Opioid Initiation to Substance Use Treatment: ‘They Just Want to Feel Normal.’”
-The researchers include Assistant Professor Marian Wilson, Associate Professor Michele R. Shaw, and Research Associate Mary Lee A. Roberts.
+Three researchers at the Washington State University College of Nursing – Assistant Professor Marian Wilson, Associate Professor Michele R. Shaw, and Research Associate Mary Lee A. Roberts – studied those transitions and published their findings in the journal Nursing Research.

 The researchers interviewed 10 adults in the Spokane area diagnosed with chronic pain who were receiving outpatient medication-assisted treatment for opioid addiction (more formally referred to as “opioid use disorder” within the medical field).